dddrrreee/cs140e-24win/labs/7-bootloader/README.md

     hello world
     DONE!!!

 --------------------------------------------------------------------
-### Step 2: write the pi side bootloader
+### Step 2: write the pi side bootloader (`2-pi-side`)

+Deliverables:
+  - Implement `2-pi-side/get-code.c` (make sure your code prints your name!)
+  - Copy the bootloader to your sd card.
+  - The `checkoff/` tests should still pass.

 Now you'll write the pi-side.
-It should mirror the Unix side code and `PUT` values the Unix side has done a `GET` on, and vice-versa.
+It should mirror the Unix side code and `put` values the Unix side has done a `get` on, and vice-versa.

 Where is the code:

-  1. `pi-side/get-code.c`: all the code you write will go in here.
+  1. `2-pi-side/get-code.h`: all the code you write will go in here.
-  2. `pi-side/get-code.h`: has useful helper routines.
-  3. `pi-side/boot-start.S`: it's useful to compare this file to `libpi/staff-start.S` and see what the difference is.
+  2. `2-pi-side/boot-start.S`: it's useful to compare this file to `libpi/staff-start.S` and see what the difference is.
-  4. `pi-side/bootloader.c`: this has the `notmain` code that calls your `get_code` implementation and then jumps and executes it (using `BRANCHTO`).
+  4. `2-pi-side/main.c`: this has the `notmain` code that calls your `get_code` implementation and then jumps and executes it (using `BRANCHTO`).

 What you will do:

-  1. Implement all the code that is missing in `pi-side/get_code.c` by searching for the macro `boot_todo`.
+  1. Implement all the code that is missing in `2-pi-side/get-code.h` by searching for the macro `boot_todo`.

   2. `make` should produce a `kernel.img` that you should copy to your